-Students are expected to perform (and write up the results for) a data analysis using state-of-the-art analytical methods.
+Students are expected to perform (and write up the results for) a data analysis using a custom model-based analysis using maximum likelihood or Bayesian inference.
 The write-up will loosely take the format of a scientific paper to be submitted to a professional journal.
 However, because of the nature of this course, the most important pieces of the write-up are the methods and results sections.
 Nonetheless, I expect at least a few paragraphs introducing the topic and why it’s important, and a few paragraphs discussing the implications of the results.
 The methods and results section can (and in many cases should) be much longer than you typically see in a scientific paper- don’t feel constrained by space for these sections!
 Not that you need to be wordy, I just want to make sure you have the space to clearly explain the analyses you performed and why you made the choices you did!

 Here is a more detailed description of expectations for the final group project: